jriguera/ansible-ironic-standalone/README.md

 Deploying this setup on a physical server was the main reason to create this project.
 Get to a datacenter, take a server, install Ubuntu and run the playbook.
-Define the Ansible inventory file in `inventory` folder and run `setup.yml` using it. *inventory.ini* is a good example for inventory, just change the the names and IP's.
+Define the Ansible inventory file in `inventory` folder and run `setup.yml` using it. *inventory.ini.sample* is a good example for inventory, just change the the names and IP's.

+For the rest of variables used in the playbooks, you can define then in files in `vars` folder.
+There is an special variable called `deployment` which allows you to define different environments with different parameters.
+All files under `vars` can be encrypted using ansible-vault.

 The setup was created to work with two network interfaces: one for public API's (*Ironic_public_ip*) and the other one for PXE baremetal deployment